practicalli/spacemacs/source-control/git-configuration.md

 # Git Configuration

-Git uses the `~/.gitconfig` configuration file for user level settings.
+Git uses either `XDG_CONFIG_HOME/git/config` or `$HOME/.gitconfig` configuration file for user level settings.

-It is useful to add your identity so that each commit you make is associated to you.
-Ideally, this identity should be the same as used on GitHub, GitLab and BitBucket accounts.
+An identity is required when sharing commits via services such as GitHub/GitLab and so that each commit you make is associated to you.

 ## Add an identity to Git configuration